Iceland vote: Centre-right opposition wins election

 - 28 April 2013

 - From the section Europe

 Centre-right opposition parties in Iceland are set for a return to power with all the votes counted after Saturday's parliamentary election.

 The Independence party polled 26.7% and the Progressive party 24.4%, putting them on track to win 38 of the 63 seats.

 The ruling Social Democrats' share of the vote dropped to below 13%.

 It is a dramatic comeback for the parties widely blamed for Iceland's economic meltdown in 2008.

-Iceland saw its prosperity evaporate, as the country's three banks collapsed, and the Social Democrats came to power a year later, with a programme of austerity tailored to international lenders' requirements.'New investments'
+Iceland saw its prosperity evaporate, as the country's three banks collapsed, and the Social Democrats came to power a year later, with a programme of austerity tailored to international lenders' requirements.

 "The Independence party has been called to duty again," said leader Bjarni Benediktsson, who looks likely to become prime minister.